Origins Story #2: Part 4

-I concede and he smooths his bare hand atop my knuckles, pressing it between both his hands.
+I concede and he smooths his bare hand atop my damaged knuckles, pressing my hand between both of his.
 “Now… let’s get you fixed up too.”

 Suddenly a warmth begins to grow in his palm, warm, like stepping into a warm bath.
 The temperature raises higher and higher, hot enough to make me want to pull away.
 So hot I feel like if I don’t, I’ll have first degree burns.
 That’s when it stops, and Huntsman slowly slides his hand away to expose my knuckles now fully healed.

 “I’m not.
-I just picked up some tricks from a friend of mine.”
+I just picked up some tricks from a buddy of mine in the Marine Corps.”

 Huntsman was a special exception to the other agents.
 The public knew that he was never born with gifts like the rest.
 But I didn’t know that he was able.

 But being gifted and able are two drastically different things.
 Gifteds are strong.
 They hone their only gift until they can use it to the best of their ability.
 Ables are weak, but can be taught any known gift in small doses.
-Roughly 40% of our world’s population have abilities.
-Only %0.2 of our population are able.
+Roughly 40% of our world’s population are gifted.
+But only 0.2% of our population are able.
 And Huntsman happens to be one of them.